Darko989/sandbox-test/README.md

 First clone repo from the github repositorium to the local machine.

+All changes are pushed to the feature/create-sandbox-test branch and not merged to master.

 ### Cypress install

 macOS 10.9 and above (64-bit only)